 - You feel irritation and anxiety.

-It is known that about 20% of adults experience these problems regularly, which means it’s quite a common problem, which can affect almost everyone.
+Since it's known that about 20% (18% to be particular) of adults experience these problems regularly, it means that this issue is truly common.
 So, if you’re constantly feeling these symptoms, you should talk to your doctor, he will tell you what to do and whether or not it’s a real problem.

 Causes of Excessive Daytime Sleepiness

 Since excessive daytime sleepiness is not a disease but a symptom, it can be caused by a variety of disorders or simple habits.

 One of the most common causes, which can influence excessive sleepiness is not getting enough sleep, either by choice or unintentionally.
 It’s not surprising that not getting enough sleep during the night will influence your feelings during the day.

 So, if you are concerned that you have any type of disease, first, take a look at your sleeping habits.
 Maybe you sleep about 5 or 6 hours per night?
 If yes, then there’s no need to ask why you’re so sleepy all the time, the answer is clear.

 Another reason why you could experience constant sleepiness is the night shifts.
 Maybe you work during the night and sleep during the day?
 If yes, then your sleep-wake cycle is disrupted and your body no longer understands when it’s time to sleep and when you should wake up.